Matt Gaetz at his recent campaign event. Photo from the NFD News.

-Gaetz himself is not named directly in the agreement.
+Gaetz wasn’t named in the agreement.
 But his name has come up in yet another sordid story from The Daily Beast.
 When Gaetz attended a GOP fundraiser in Florida in late 2019, he had a date — a paid escort.
 “But what distinguishes this woman, Megan Zalonka, is that she turned her relationship with Greenberg into a taxpayer-funded no-show job that earned her an estimated $7,000 to $17,500, according to three sources and corresponding government records obtained by The Daily Beast.”

 “On Oct.
 26, 2019, Gaetz attended the Trump Defender Gala fundraiser as the featured speaker at the Westgate Lake Resort in Orlando,” write reporters Pagliery and Sollenberger.
 “Two witnesses present recalled friends reconvening at Gaetz’s hotel room for an after-party, where Zalonka prepared lines of cocaine on the bathroom counter.
 One of those witnesses distinctly remembers Zalonka pulling the drugs out of her makeup bag, rolling a bill of cash, and joining Gaetz in snorting the cocaine.

 The Daily Beast could not confirm that Gaetz and Zalonka had sex that night.
 But two sources said the pair had an ongoing financial relationship in exchange for sex.
-‘She was just one of the many pieces of arm candy he had,’ said one source familiar with the encounters between Gaetz and Zalonka.”
+‘She was just one of the many pieces of arm candy he had,’ said one source.

 Zalonka’s interactions with Greenberg in 2017 morphed into a business relationship.
-In December, she was in communication with him as she created her own company, MZ Strategy Group LLC — according to emails between Greenberg and Zalonka that were viewed by the Beast.
+In December, she communicated with him as she created her own company, MZ Strategy Group LLC — according to emails between Greenberg and Zalonka, viewed by the Beast.
 In January 2018, Greenberg awarded her a county contract, agreeing to pay her $3,500 a month for “management of digital content” and “production of social media engagements.”
 But she seldom even showed up to the office.